inchin-e/projects/bulldozer_price/README.md

 For more on the evaluation of this project check: https://www.kaggle.com/c/bluebook-for-bulldozers/overview/evaluation

-### Note: The goal for most regression evaluation metrics is to minimize the error.
+#### Note: The goal for most regression evaluation metrics is to minimize the error.
 For example, our goal for this project will be to build a machine learning model which minimises RMSLE.

+### 4. Libraries and frameworks
+- numpy
+- pandas
+- matplotlib
+- sklearn